con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Most wise upholder of the great illusion,
 Fulfiller of the great illusion's aims,
-Raptured by rapture from the great illusion,
+Enraptured by the great illusion's rapture,
 The great illusion's great illusionist, (35)